• Skip to primary navigation

 (d) Sometimes decomposing the logic into small parts makes the work faster

-(11) Use UNION ALL Vs UNION if you knows that data retrieved will not have duplicate rows
+(11) Use UNION ALL Vs UNION if you know that the data retrieved will not have duplicate rows

 ( 12) Use hints to optimize the execution plan.
-Sometimes hint can be used to change the execution plan for the query so as to take the most optimal path.
+Sometimes hints can be used to change the execution plan for the query so as to take the most optimal path.

-Some times bind peeking create a bad plan ,so in that case putting necessary hint to fix the plan help in getting the good performance every time
+Sometimes bind peeking create a bad plan, so in that case, putting necessary hint to fix the plan help in getting a good performance every time

 The most common hints are